Carrington Hotel, Katoomba: Heritage listing

-The present building is a rich physical embodiment of cultural attitudes over the century or so since it was built.
-The Carrington Hotel is symbolic of the importance of the Blue Mountains as a nationally recognised recreation area over the last century, and highly evocative of the lifestyle of the area during its period of greatest activity.
+The present building embodies their cultural attitudes over the century or so since it was built.
+The Carrington Hotel is symbolic of the importance of the Blue Mountains as a nationally recognized recreation area, and highly evocative of the lifestyle of the area during its period of greatest activity.
 The hotel also contains many items of furniture, fittings and ornaments which reflect the taste and technology of their period.

 The Carrington Hotel has importance on a local level for its association with the career of prominent landscape gardener Paul Sorenson as the first place he worked in the Blue Mountains and NSW.

-The garden and grounds have social significance on a local level for public appreciation of their landmark mature plantings, especially the Bunya Bunya Pines (Araucaria bidwillii) and chimney stack, sandstone walling and gates on Katoomba Street and for the contribution they make to the community appreciation of the Katoomba streetscape.
+The garden and grounds have social significance on a local level for public appreciation of their landmark mature plantings, especially the bunya-bunya pines (Araucaria bidwillii) and chimney stack, sandstone walling and gates on Katoomba Street and for the contribution they make to the community appreciation of the Katoomba streetscape.
 Their size, layout and remnant character are appreciated for the provision of green space and evidence of a grander, more gracious and important role for the hotel – and the town as a whole – in the past.

 The grounds of Carrington, particularly the forecourt to Katoomba Street, have significance to the local community as a place for gathering to mark special community events such as the re-enactment in 1951 of the first crossing of the Blue Mountains in 1813.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The front garden / grounds of the Carrington Hotel have considerable potential to provide information on earlier uses, layout and features of the site including key elements such as terracing, paths, croquet lawn and tennis courts, road and kerb detailing, gates and fences.

 The documentary evidence available indicates several phases of modification on the grounds.
 Physical evidence of older features such as terracing / paths, site of the croquet lawn and tennis court still survives and is evident in the surface contours, especially in the area of the grounds between the front of the main hotel and Katoomba Street.
 There are also areas of former hard-paved surfaces, kerb and guttering along the driveway and features such as the handsome gateposts.
 Blocks from the removed gate post are also extant.
 Landscape archaeology may also be expected to be able to clarify matters such as the precise position of now vanished plantings.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Carrington Hotel is the only 19th century grand resort hotel still in use in NSW and probably Australia.